The Elliott Homestead

 4. The Wall Of The House

-Repair Wall Cracks and Crevices
+Repair Wall Cracks And Crevices

 Blocking their breeding areas is one of the best methods to eliminate yellow jackets from walls.
 This insect loves to nest in cracks and crevices within the walls of the house and then breeds.
 Use a sealant to block their nesting spots in the wall.